graphile/crystal/.changeset/tidy-grapes-cry.md

 "postgraphile": patch
 ---

-Removes step assertion from Query type so it can be served from `constant(true)`.
+Loosens step assertion from Query type so it can be served from `constant(true)`.